STORIES BY MANYAVAR & MOHEY

 In this guide, we'll walk you through the basics of saree draping, share some stunning saree draping styles perfect for weddings, and reveal the most common saree draping mistakes to avoid.

-The Importance of a Wedding Lehenga Photoshoot
+The Importance of Knowing How to Drape a Saree

 Let's face it—a badly draped saree can dull your sparkle faster than a power cut at the sangeet.
 On the other hand, a beautifully worn saree has the power to make you feel like the 'nayi naveli dulhan', no matter how many weddings you've attended.
 Knowing how to drape a saree is an essential life skill, especially if you're attending a wedding or other traditional celebration.